technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 1. Now that you have successfully built a container image, you can run it.

 2. Docker run is the command used to run a container image.
-The -p :#### argument will be used to forward localhost HTTP (the firstport before the colon) traffic to the container at runtime (the second port after the colon).
+The -p :#### argument will be used to forward localhost HTTP (the first port before the colon) traffic to the container at runtime (the second port after the colon).
 Remember from the Dockerfile that the Tomcat appserver is listening for HTTP traffic on port 8080 hence that is the container port that needs to be exposed.
 Lastly the image tag flightbookingsystemsample is needed to instruct Docker of what image to run.
 Run the following command in your CLI:

     +++docker run -p 8080:8080 flightbookingsystemsample+++